arrestle/arrestle/README.md

 😄 Pronouns: she/her/ally

-⚡ Fun fact: My dog loves to catch frisbees!
-Apparently that's a thing for pitbull mixes.
-Also, this one wears his heart on his puppy-sleeves and lives for cuddles.
+⚡ Fun fact: My dog loves to swim, run on trails, and even catch frisbees!
+Logan is a pitbull mix, but he gets bossed around by the cat, wears his heart on his puppy-sleeves and lives for cuddles.

 <!--
 **arrestle/arrestle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.